rb58853/fastauth-api/doc/WIKI.md

 ## Security Best Practices

 - Always deploy behind HTTPS to protect tokens in transit.
-- Keep `CRIPTOGRAFY_KEY` and `MASTER_TOKEN` out of version control (use `.env` or secret manager).
+- Keep `CRYPTOGRAPHY_KEY` and `MASTER_TOKEN` out of version control (use `.env` or secret manager).
 - Limit the use of `MASTER_TOKEN` to administrative operations only.
-- Plan and document key rotation and migration for persisted tokens if `CRIPTOGRAFY_KEY` changes.
+- Plan and document key rotation and migration for persisted tokens if `CRYPTOGRAPHY_KEY` changes.
 - Store refresh tokens securely on clients (e.g., HttpOnly cookies for browsers).
 - Protect the token persistence API with authentication, IP whitelisting or firewall rules.

 ## Roadmap / TODO

-- Secure migration of persisted tokens when rotating `CRIPTOGRAFY_KEY`.
+- Secure migration of persisted tokens when rotating `CRYPTOGRAPHY_KEY`.
 - Support for multiple token payload formats.
 - Improve and document the WebSocket decorator.
 - Add automated tests and CI.